 Although this is true in many cases, liability may still come into play.
 When a bicycle is improperly assembled or has defective parts, for example, it may be possible to establish negligence on the part of the manufacturer or retailer.

-The Kansas City bicycle accident attorneys of Peterson & Associates, P.C. have the experience and proven success to guide you through this time!
+Peterson & Associates, P.C. has the experience and proven success to guide you through this time!

 “They get the job done.” - Theresa